Are alcohol drinking and prostate cancer linked? If so, how?

 Researchers studied alcohol drinking and prostate cancer risk.
-To do so, they used data from 11,372 male participants in the Finnish Twin Cohort.
-The Cohort was first formed in 1974.
+To do so, they used data from 11,372 males in the Finnish Twin Cohort.
+The cohort was first formed in 1974.
 It consisted of twins who were at least 16 years old.
-They included both monozygotic and dizygotic twin pairs.
-That is, both identical and non-identical twins.
+They included both identical and non-identical twins.
 All were selected from the Finnish Central Population Register.

 The twins were followed for prostate cancer from 1981 to 2012.
 During that time, 601 individuals developed the disease.
 Of those, 110 died from it.

-Researchers related reported abstention, average alcohol consumption and binge drinking to the risk of prostate cancer.
+Researchers related abstention, average alcohol drinking and binge drinking to the risk of prostate cancer.
 They also related it to death from the disease.

 Those who abstained from alcohol, drank heavily, or binged had higher risk than moderate drinkers.

-The results suggest a U or J-shaped relationship between drinking and prostate cancer risk.
+The results suggest a U or J-shaped link between drinking and prostate cancer risk.

-Twin studies are very useful in medical research.
-For simplicity, let’s focus on identical twins.
-They share identical genetic makeup, were formed in the same womb, share the same birthday, etc. Also, they have the same parents, generally live in the same house, have the same socio-economic status, etc. Of course, they don’t have identical environments, especially as adults.
+Twin studies are very useful in research.
+To keep it simple, let’s focus on identical twins.
+They share identical genetic makeup, were formed in the same womb, and share the same birthday.
+Also, they generally live in the same house, have the same social and economic status, etc. Of course, they don’t have identical environments, especially as adults

 But having participants with the same genetics and very similar environments provides strong medical evidence.
 It’s very useful in determining what causes a disease.